EmbarkStudios/rust-ecosystem/README.md

 TODO: Why we use Rust, what our hopes are with this.
 We belive this language and ecosystem is the future.

+## Crates

+Open source Rust crates we've created and are using/maintaining:

+* [`ash-molten`](https://github.com/EmbarkStudios/ash-molten.git) - Statically linked MoltenVK for Vulkan on Mac using Ash
+* [`buildkite-jobify`](https://github.com/EmbarkStudios/buildkite-jobify) - Kubekite, but in Rust, using configuration from your repos
+* [`cargo-deny`](https://github.com/EmbarkStudios/cargo-deny) - Tool to maintaining your entire crate graph in large repositories

 ## Areas

 Areas that we are working on, or interested in & want to help improve in/with Rust: